Sly777/ran/README.md

 ## Example

 [Click here](https://ran-boilerplate.herokuapp.com/) to see example project to understand how RAN! works on production.
+I used [graph.cool](https://graph.cool/) service for GraphQL in the example.

 ## Commands